bomir/miniDinoPedia/README.md

 # miniDinoPedia
-Little DinoPedia to learn basic information and play with dinosaurs
+Mini DinoPedia to learn basic informations and play with dinosaurs

 App using ionic framework